-Ghee casein is an important dietary issue.
-Those who are lactose intolerant should avoid having casein in their diet because casein may cause food allergy.
-It is important for these food sensitive people to stay alert of their milk or milk product consumption to avoid the risk of food allergy.
+Ghee casein is a significant dietary issue.
+Food-sensitive people should avoid having casein in their diet because it may cause allergies.
+These food-sensitive people need to stay alert to their milk or milk product consumption to avoid the risk of food allergy.

-Now it is important to understand the ghee-casein coincidence.
-Casein, being the milk protein, remains in milk, especially in the mammal’s milk.
-It has been observed that op to four kinds of casein protein can be found in a mammal’s milk, however, the quantity of this milk protein largely depends on some farming related conditions.
+Now it is vital to understand the ghee casein coincidence.
+Casein, the milk protein, remains in milk, especially mammal milk.
+It has been observed that up to four kinds of casein protein are found in a mammal’s milk; however, the quantity of this milk protein largely depends on some farming-related conditions.

-The common conditions that may decide the casein measure in mammals’ milk are:
+The common conditions that may decide the Casein in milk measure in mammals’ milk are:

-Many dairy products contain casein, but not all do.
-Because casein is a protein, it’s found mostly in dairy products with moderate-to-high protein content such as:
+Casein limited products are also available in the consumer market.
+As casein is the milk protein, it’s found mostly in dairy products with moderate-to-high protein content, such as:

 What is casein?

-But what makes casein a food villain?
+But what makes casein in food a culinary villain?
+Is ghee whey protein-free?
 Let’s take a quick look at the allergy symptoms of casein.
-Symptom and its intensity may vary from one, so it is better to know about this protein first.
+Symptoms and intensity may vary, so it is better to know about this protein first.
 Let’s see how casein is scientifically defined!

 Casein protein is found in milk and many other dairy products.
 A casein allergy is observed when your body erroneously recognizes casein as a danger to the health system.
-Your body then triggers a reaction in an effort to fight it off.
-Ghee casein reaction is found seldom, but if it is found it can be painful to an extent.
+Your body then triggers a reaction to fight it off.
+Ghee casein reaction is rarely found, but if found, it can be painful.

-Casein causes internal inflammation and that is why ignites several physical discomforts for the people having food sensitivity.
+Casein causes internal inflammation, which is why it ignites several physical discomforts for people with food sensitivity.

-Ghee casein is not a very desirable combo so with easy effort you can get to avoid casein in your dairy dose.
-In vase of buying ghee, you can three major precautions.
+Ghee casein is not a desirable combo, so with easy effort, you can avoid casein in your daily dose of dairy.
+In the process of buying ghee, you can take three major precautions.

-- Check if the ghee is made from 100% grass fed cow milk.
-Grass fed cow milk contains lesser quantity of casein in milk.
-Grass fed cow ghee will offer you better benefits in contrast to ghee procured from grain feed cow milk.
+Check if the ghee is made from grass-fed cow milk.
+Grass-fed cow milk contains a lesser quantity of casein in milk.
+Grass-fed cow ghee offers better benefits than ghee procured from grain-fed cow milk.

-- Always use a certified organic and grass fed cow ghee.
+Always use certified organic and grass-fed cow ghee.
 You will get to check the certification from the product label.
-Always check if the product is certified as ghee casein free product.
+Always check if the product is certified as a ghee casein-free product.

-- Always avoid using homemade ghee as in most of the cases you do not know the origin of the cow milk and its quality, cow’s diet, etc. All homemade cow ghee cannot be certified as a casein free product, and therefore cannot be used if you have milk allergy or you have food sensitivity.
+Always avoid using homemade ghee as, in most cases, you do not know the origin of the cow milk and its quality, the cow’s diet, etc. All homemade cow ghee cannot be certified as a casein-free product and, therefore, cannot be used if you have a milk allergy or a food sensitivity.

-This aforementioned discussion clearly proves that ghee casein is an important point to count on and it is safe to use cow ghee which is completely casein free.
-However, all cow ghee sold in market are not casein free in reality, therefore check the product label for authenticity.
+This discussion proves that ghee casein is an important point to count on, and it is safe to use completely casein-free cow ghee.
+However, all cow ghee sold in the market is not casein-free in reality; therefore, check the product label for authenticity.

-Want to use a risk free casein free cow ghee?
-You can try Milkio organic 100% grass fed ghee in your kitchen.
-Produced in New Zealand, Milkio ghee is produced from 100% grass fed cow milk.
-It is organic certified and is produced without synthetic flavor, color, and preservative, etc. It is completely free from lactose and ghee casein, hence people with food sensitivity can have Milkio in their food worry-free.
+You can try Milkio organic grass-fed ghee in your kitchen.
+Milkio ghee is produced from grass-fed cow milk.
+It is organically certified and is produced without synthetic flavor, color, preservatives, etc. It is completely free from lactose and ghee casein.
+Hence, people with food sensitivity can have Milkio in their food worry-free.